.

 F-HUB Visibility and Recognition

-Since its launch, the Feldt–Higgs Universal Bridge (F-HUB) theory has established a growing presence within the global research ecosystem.
+Since its launch, the F-HUB theory has established a growing presence within the global research ecosystem.
 It is now indexed, featured, or cited across a diverse range of academic and discovery platforms, including:

 - Sciety.org and Sciety Labs – highlighted in article recommendations curated by eLife reviewers.